marianc90/marianc90/README.md

 ## <a href="https://github.com/marianc90/Entrega1_Fernandez_Cuartero_Torres" target="_blank">Blog Python</a>
 <p>

-Project of the PYTHON course made in DJANGO.
+Project of PYTHON course made in DJANGO.
 It is a blog with CRUD of users, articles and messaging.

 For the templates, a template with Bootstrap was used.
 Python Anywhere was used for the deployment.